TeamSpheal/P3-FrontEnd/README.md

 [Contact](#contact)

 ### Description
 A blockchain social media application, in which a User can create an account, follow users whose posts they want to see on their feed, and make their own posts.
 Every user also has a profile which displays that user's statistics, allows the current user to follow another user, or allows the current user to edit their profile settings when on their own page.
+The user can create a post, which can include an image, and will be screened prior to publishing by our custom profanity filter.
 A user can also like a post, leave a comment on a post, or reply to a previous comment.
 Users can also toggle dark mode, and their choice will be persisted after logging out.
 If a user forgets their password, they can request a reset via email.

 ### Links
 Github Link: https://github.com/TeamSpheal